ioncoincore/ioncore.xyz/_posts/en/pages/list/2016-03-10-announcements-join.md

 share: false
 version: 1
 ---
-Receive notification of important security announcements and releases for Bitcoin Core.
+Receive notification of important security announcements and releases for Ion Core.

 Enter your email address below: